Archives and Records

 UNHCR Web Archive

-The Internet is becoming the most important source of public information in UNHCR and its websites play hold information and multimedia content of value to the organization and its partners in the near and long term.
+The Internet is becoming the most important source of public information in UNHCR and its websites hold information and multimedia content which is of value to the organization and its partners in the near and long term.

 Tips for using

 It is important to remember that archived sites do not behave and sometimes display as normal live sites and so some links may not have been captured and a page ‘404 webpage cannot be found’ may come up.
-You may also come across live sites but you will know an archived site from the URL which appears e.g. UNHCR.org: http://collections.internetmemory.org/unhcr/*/http://unhcr.org/
+You may also come across live sites but you will know an archived site from the URL which appears e.g. unhcr.org: https://webarchive.archive.unhcr.org/20180621010848/http://www.unhcr.org/

 UNHCR Archives Access and Research Policy

 If you wish to use our archives, please refer to the online catalogue.
 In case you do not find the information you are looking for, please email us.
-When you have identified all the information you would like to review, fill in the Document Request form – indicating the material you wish to see in order of priority – and the Research Application form, and send both to UNHCR Archives with proposed dates of research, giving at least two weeks' notice.
+When you have identified all the information you would like to review, please send your Research Application form to UNHCR Archives with the proposed dates of research, giving at least two weeks' notice, and the list of material you wish to see in order of priority.
 Upon receipt, the Archives department will review the request and arrange an appointment.

 Telephone: +41 22 739 81 11